triton-inference-server/server/docs/user_guide/response_cache.md

 <!--
-# Copyright (c) 2021, NVIDIA CORPORATION & AFFILIATES.
+# Copyright 2021-2023, NVIDIA CORPORATION & AFFILIATES.
 All rights reserved.
 #
 # Redistribution and use in source and binary forms, with or without
 # modification, are permitted provided that the following conditions